andymcg7/BedeTest/README.md

 I chose to use Angular for this project, as I felt from my previous knowledge (although a little rusty) of the framework it was well suited to the task.
 Using Angular should also make it easier to write tests for the code.

-For styling inspiration I followed the clean look of the http://bedegaming.com/.
+For styling inspiration I followed the clean look of the http://bedegaming.com/ site.
 From previous experience some betting sites have cluttered and busy user interfaces and I generally prefer a cleaner look and feel.

 To start with, I scaffolded the project using Yeoman and the Angular Generator.
 I tried where possible to split the code into reusable